New Mexico's First and Only Certified Facility

 R2 (Responsible Recycling) follows an international standard for the proper recycling of electronics.
 When you work with a R2 Certified company it truly makes a difference.

-See the article below for a glimpse into a world rarely seen here in the U.S. This is the result of improper electronics recycling and the dire affects on human health and the environment.
+See the article below for a glimpse into a world rarely seen here in the U.S. This is the result of improper electronics recycling and the dire effects on human health and the environment.
 This is recycling done by companies who are not certified and in it only for money with no standards and who use other countries as their dumping ground.

 "Jesús Gómez—El Tanque to anyone who knows him—navigates around 60 tons of junked electronics to see what’s going on outside.
 Sweaty young men have just dumped two huge sacks of spent Motorola cable-TV boxes on the street here, in Colonia Renovación, a neighborhood in Mexico City.
 Gómez watches as eight men and a woman sit in a circle under an intense sun, breaking the boxes apart with ball-peen hammers and chisels.
 They work to the beat of banda, Mexico’s heartthrob country music, wrenching out bits of copper, metal, and circuitry.
 Gómez will find buyers for all of it.
 Shards of metal and plastic fly.
 Metallic-tasting dust hangs in the air.